GenesisWarfare/The-Promised-Hills/playtest.md

 **Current Setup:** 3 explanation steps (configurable, skippable)

-**Considerations:**
-- **Information density:** How much information can players absorb at once?
-Too many explanations overwhelm new players, while too few leave them confused.
-- **Player retention:** Tutorials that are too long cause players to drop off before reaching gameplay.
-Tutorials that are too short fail to teach essential mechanics.
-- **Skip functionality:** Should tutorials be mandatory or optional?
-Allowing skips helps experienced players but might let new players miss critical information.
-- **Progressive disclosure:** Should all mechanics be explained upfront, or should some be discovered through gameplay?
-Finding the right balance between hand-holding and exploration.
-- **Visual vs. text:** What's the most effective way to communicate mechanics?
-Text explanations, visual demonstrations, or interactive tutorials each have different strengths.

 ---

 ## 7. How should difficulty scale between levels to create a satisfying progression curve?

 **Current Setup:** Configurable per level

-**Considerations:**
-- **Difficulty ramping:** Should each level be incrementally harder, or should difficulty spike at certain points?
-Gradual increases feel fair but can be predictable.
-Sudden spikes create memorable challenges but risk frustration.
-- **Parameter adjustments:** Which parameters should change between levels?
-Spawn rates, unit stats, number of spawners, base health, or combinations of these?
-- **Player skill development:** As players improve, they need increasing challenges to stay engaged.
-However, players learn at different rates—some need more time to master mechanics.
-- **Replayability:** Should later levels be significantly harder, or should difficulty plateau at a certain point?
-Too much difficulty increase can make later levels feel impossible.
-- **Checkpoint system:** Should players be able to retry levels easily, or should failure have consequences?
-Easy retries reduce frustration but might reduce tension.

 ---